Govan: Economy

 Govan was at one point the centre of the world-renowned Clydeside shipbuilding industry.
-In 1841, Robert Napier began iron shipbuilding in Govan, and in 1843 produced its first ship, the Vanguard.
-He also procured a contract with the Royal Navy to produce vessels, notably the Jackal, the Lizard, and the Bloodhound.
+In 1841, Robert Napier began iron shipbuilding in Govan, and in 1843 produced its first ship, Vanguard.
+He also procured a contract with the Royal Navy to produce vessels, notably Jackal, Lizard, and Bloodhound.
 He also allowed naval officers in training to visit the shipyard to familiarise themselves with the new vessels.
 Napier's Shipyard in Govan was later acquired by William Beardmore and Company in 1876 and incorporated into William Beardmore and Company in around 1900.

-Govan's other major shipbuilding firm was founded in the 1860s as: Randolph, Elder and Company, later becoming John Elder and Company.
-In 1885, the yard moved further west to its present site and was reorganised as the Fairfield Shipbuilding and Engineering Company Ltd. This company continued until 1965, when it filed for bankruptcy.
+Govan's other major shipbuilding firm, Randolph, Elder and Company who had taken a lease of Robert Napier's Old Yard at Water Row in 1860, launched their first ship at the yard in 1861, however in 1863 the company acquired land at nearby Fairfield estate to lay out a new larger shipyard.
+After John Elder's death in 1869 the company was renamed John Elder and Company.
+In 1885, under William Pearce, the company was reorganised as the Fairfield Shipbuilding and Engineering Company Ltd. This company continued until 1965, when it filed for bankruptcy.
 The following year in 1966, the yard was again reorganised as Fairfields and guaranteed by the government in response.
 The following year, Fairfields and the other major Clydeside yards (Stephens, Connels, Yarrows and John Browns) were merged to form Upper Clyde Shipbuilders (UCS).

 In 1971, Upper Clyde Shipbuilders went into receivership and the Conservative government led by Edward Heath refused to give them a £6,000,000 loan.
 Rather than go on strike, which was the traditional form of industrial action, the union leadership of the yards decided to have a work-in and complete the orders that the shipyards had in place.
 In this way they dispelled the idea of the workers being "work-shy" and also wanted to illustrate the long-term viability of the yards.
 Fairfield Shipbuilding and Engineering Company was renamed Govan Shipbuilders in 1973.